713.01 General Policy, How Conducted [R-08.2017]

 Thus, the attorney when presenting himself or herself for an interview should be fully prepared to discuss the issues raised in the Office action.
-When it is obvious that the attorney is not so prepared, an interview should not be permitted.
+When it is obvious that the attorney is not so prepared, the interview should be rescheduled.
 It is desirable that the attorney or applicant indicate in advance what issues he or she desires to discuss at the interview by submitting, in writing, a proposed amendment.
 This would permit the examiner to prepare in advance for the interview and to focus on the matters set forth in the proposed amendment.

 Examiners may grant one interview after final rejection.
 See MPEP § 713.09.

-IV.
-VIEWING OF VIDEO TAPES DURING INTERVIEWS
+V. VIEWING OF VIDEO DURING INTERVIEWS

-V. EXAMINATION BY EXAMINER OTHER THAN THE ONE WHO CONDUCTED THE INTERVIEW
+VI.
+EXAMINATION BY EXAMINER OTHER THAN THE ONE WHO CONDUCTED THE INTERVIEW

 Sometimes the examiner who conducted the interview is transferred to another Technology Center or resigns, and the examination is continued by another examiner.
 If there is an indication that an interview had been held, the second examiner should ascertain if any agreements were reached at the interview.
 Where conditions permit, as in the absence of a clear error or knowledge of other prior art, the second examiner should take a position consistent with the agreements previously reached.
-See MPEP § 812.01 for a statement of telephone practice in restriction and election of species situations.**>
+See MPEP § 812.01 for a statement of telephone practice in restriction and election of species situations.

 Collaboration tools include instant messaging, document sharing and whiteboard, virtual meeting tools, and video conferencing equipment and software.
 All collaboration tools used for interviews must be supplied by the USPTO and hosted by the USPTO network.